aghaeeyan/RDM/README.md

-# COVID19
+# COVID-19
-Supplementary data and code associated with the manuscript "Revealing decision-making strategies of Americans  taking COVID-19 vaccination"
+Supplementary data and code associated with the manuscript "Revealing decision-making strategies of Americans in taking COVID-19 vaccination"